-During Natural Resources Week, the Faculty of Natural Resources Engineering at Isfahan University of Technology hosted a delegation of representatives from the Institute of Geography and Ecology of Shijiazhuang, China.
+During the Natural Resources Week, the Faculty of Natural Resources Engineering at Isfahan University of Technology hosted a delegation of representatives from the Xinjiang Institute of Ecology and Geography, Chinese Academy of Sciences, China.
 The delegation visited and evaluated the Desert Ecosystems Research Station (DEFSI) at Isfahan University of Technology and also shared their latest scientific findings in the field of environmental and natural resources of China with members of this faculty by presenting a scientific seminar.

 A member of the Chinese Academy of Sciences stated that by developing this research station, we can connect it to a branch of the Chinese research academy in the near future.
 He said: "The institute aims to assist countries in managing, evaluating, and monitoring ecosystem changes, and scientific and material support is provided in this regard."